inclusive-design/idrc/src/index.md

 title: Inclusive Design Research Centre
 layout: layouts/page.njk
 intro: >
-  An international community of open source developers, designers, researchers, advocates, and volunteers who work together to **ensure that emerging technology and practices are designed inclusively**.
+  An international community of open source developers, designers, researchers, educators and co-designers who work together to **proactively ensure that emerging technology and practices are designed inclusively**.

+  Established in 1993, the Inclusive Design Research Centre (IDRC) coordinates the [Inclusive Design Institute](https://inclusivedesign.ca/).
+Both were founded by Dr. Jutta Treviranus with the help of her team and community.
 eleventyNavigation:
     key: Home
     order: 1